Everything stolen by the Longobard kings was restored to Hadrian, the ruler of the church of Rome

 The Grenoble episode of the History is set at a time which antedates the main narrative of Charlemagne’s Spanish expedition.

-The siege of Grenoble is broken when the city walls crumble after Roland has prayed for intercession in a way which is reminiscent of Pamplona and of course Jericho.
+The siege of Grenoble is broken when the city walls crumble after Roland has prayed for intercession in a way which is reminiscent of the legend of Pamplona and of course the Biblical Jericho.
 This episode presumably derives from other legendary material concerning exploits of Roland away from Spain from sources which also fed into the epic poem l’Entrée en Espagne which deals with Roland in Persia and elsewhere.

 In 1127 lay monks were replaced in Verona by Augustinian Canons.
 Saint Zeno, the eighth bishop and patron of Verona was known for two important legacies.
 One of these was his encouragement of the canonical life among the clergy.